afbrouwer/WASH_RCT_transmission_modeling/README.md

 # WASH_RCT_transmission_modeling

-This repository contains the data and code for the papers using the susceptible, infections, susceptible transmission model with an environmental pathway applied to randomized controlled trials.
+This repository contains the data and code for the papers using the susceptible, infections, susceptible transmission model with an environmental pathway applied to randomized controlled trials (SISE-RCT model).

 A public Shiny app for the code is available here: https://umich-biostatistics.shinyapps.io/sise_rct/